volvet/h264extractor/README.md

 # H264extractor
-wireshark plugin to extract h264 stream from rtp packets, support Single NAL Unit Mode(RTP Packetization Mode 0),  FU-A and STAP-A.  In addition, opus stream is supported as well.
+Wireshark plugin to extract h264 stream from rtp packets, support Single NAL Unit Mode(RTP Packetization Mode 0),  FU-A and STAP-A.  In addition, opus stream is supported as well.

 # How to use h264extractor
 * Copy rtp_h264_extractor.lua to the directory where wireshark was installed